Watch Canada's short track speed skaters compete at Beijing 2022 | CBC Sports

 Watch Canada's short track speed skaters compete at Beijing 2022

-Live action from the Capital Indoor Stadium includes the quarter-finals, semifinals and finals of the men's 1,500-metres, as well as the women's 1,000m heats and the women's relay semifinals.
+Live action from the Capital Indoor Stadium includes the women's 1,000-metres, men's 500m heats and men's 5,000m relay semifinals.

-Canada's Charles Hamelin (Sainte-Julie, Que.), Steven Dubois (Terrebonne, Que.) and Pascal Dion (Montreal) will contest the 1,500 while teammates Kim Boutin (Sherbrooke, Que.), Alyson Charles (Montreal), and Courtney Sarault (Moncton, N.B.) will race the 1,000, as well as the relay semi.
+Alyson Charles (Montreal), and Courtney Sarault (Moncton, N.B.) will race the 1,000, while teammates Maxime Laoun (Montreal), Jordan Pierre-Gilles (Sherbrooke, Que.) and Steven Dubois (Terrebonne, Que.) will contest the 500.

 For full results from this event, refresh this page following the end of the live stream.